RichardBradley/casio-cfx-9800g/README.md

 To run the programs using Casio's emulator, you will need to be using Windows.
 Then:

 * Install [AutoIt](http://www.autoitscript.com/site/autoit/downloads/) and Ruby
 * Convert the program from ".txt" to ".au3": `ruby casio-prog-txt-to-au3.rb calc-programs/p1-powerseqs.txt emulator-autoit-scripts/p1-powerseqs.au3`
+** (Note that converted copies of all my programs are checked in to this repos.)
 * Launch the generated ".au3" script: `start emulator-autoit-scripts/p1-powerseqs.au3`
 * The script will launch a new emulator, type in the program and execute it